Back to Blog

 Step 4: Implement Tags Across Your Channels

-Common implementation points:
+Common implementation points for authors:

-• Facebook/Instagram Ads — set the Attribution URL as your website destination
+• Facebook/Instagram ads — set the Attribution URL as your website destination

 Step 5: Wait for Data (Then Act on It)